-OHDSI is a collaborative community responsible for creating and stewarding the OMOP Common Data Model (CDM), a data standard for observational health data.
+OHDSI is a collaborative community responsible for creating and stewarding the OMOP Common Data Model (CDM), a standard for observational health data.
 The Johns Hopkins OHDSI team is a virtual group comprised of students, clinical researchers, and informatics experts working to utilize and help others utilize the OMOP CDM to perform research on observational health data.
 Here at Johns Hopkins, we’ve worked with our institutional partners to create a valuable dataset that can be used for research both internally and in conjunction with external research partners.
 We believe that observational data is the key to dramatic improvements in evidence production and, eventually, patient care.

 BIDS Student & Faculty Involvement

-- 35 students attended the annual 2023 OHDSI Global Symposium in New Jersey, and two students were honored:
+- 50+ students attended the annual 2024 OHDSI Global Symposium in New Jersey, and two students were honored:

 - Katy Sadowski received the OHDSI Titan Award for Open-Source Development for her work on the Data Quality Dashboard.